NeerajGupta65/zerodha/README.md

-# zerodha
+# Zerodha
-project making during internship period
+Please try to implement the project on your own before proceeding to the lectures &amp; code.